EA FC 26: All the answers to your questions

 When is EA FC 26 released?

-Traditionally, FC has been released at the end of September in recent years - and this year is likely no exception.
-September 26 is ithe most likely date, with the publisher expected to make an official announcement in July.
+Traditionally, FC has been released at the end of September in recent years - and this year is no exception.
+September 26 has been revealed as the main release date, after the publisher dropped the official reveal trailer above, with early access for pre-orders live on September 19.

-You'll then most likely be able to buy FC 26 in two different editions:
+You'll then be able to buy FC 26 in two different editions:

 Standard Edition